European Go Federation: Members

-Note: On the 3rd March 2022, the EGF decided during an emergency general meeting to suspend indefinitely both the Russian and Belorussian Associations due to the 2022 Invasion of Ukraine by Russia.
+Note: On 3 March 2022, the EGF decided during an emergency general meeting to suspend indefinitely both the Russian and Belarusian associations due to the 2022 Invasion of Ukraine by Russia.
 All planned or future events organised by the EGF were cancelled and players from both countries were banned from representing their nations at European events.
 The first major event affected was the 2022 European Youth Go Championship held between the 10 and 12 March in Czechia.

 EGF Professional players

 The EGF established a professional system in 2014 with Chinese sponsorship.
 Top European players are invited to take part in a Qualification Tournament, with one or two of the most successful competitors being awarded professional status.
 Professionals can then be promoted by earning points from wins against other professional players in major tournaments.
-As of 2021, there are eight such players, who enjoy benefits including automatic qualification to the Grand Slam and the opportunity to represent Europe in major international tournaments.
+As of 2023, there are nine such players, who enjoy benefits including automatic qualification to the Grand Slam and the opportunity to represent Europe in major international tournaments.